mohitpai/journey-optimizer.en/help/using/offers/api-reference/offers-api/tags/create.md

 **Response**

-A successful response returns information on the newly created collection qualifier, including its placement `id`.
+A successful response returns information on the newly created collection qualifier, including its `id`.
 You can use it in later steps to update or delete your collection qualifier.
 You can use your unique collection qualifier `id` in later tutorials to create collections and personalized offers.

 ```json
 {